Just In Time

 SUPPORT

 Hurricane Melissa Relief Samaritan's Purse is responding to the devastation on Jamaica brought by Hurricane Melissa.
-Four total airlifts have brought 100 tons of relief to the island and many more flights are scheduled as we establish an Emergency Field Hospital and provide communities with water filtration systems, household filters, solar lights, hygiene kits, medical supplies, cooking kits, shelter materials, and more.
+We airlifted an Emergency Field Hospital to the island and are treating scores of patients daily in the devastated coastal town of Black River.
+Mobile medical teams are also caring for those in remote areas.
+Multiple airlifts have carried well more than 500,000 pounds of relief to the island, including community water systems, household filters, solar lights, hygiene kits, medical supplies, cooking kits, shelter tarps, and more.

 Hurricane Melissa Relief 014078